joshichandresh/E-Commerce-Sales-Analysis/README.md

    <li>What is the most preferred shipping mode among our customers?</li>
    <li>How has the company's performance trended over recent months?</li>
 </ul>
+<h1>FINAL INSIGHTS:</h1>
+<h3>1.
+Sales to Profit Ratio</h3>
+<p>The sales and profit grew almost constantly in the years 2014-2017.
+The sales to profit ratio increased between 2014 and 2015, but then it stayed quite stable.
+Therefore, in order to further increase the profit, the company should either increase its sales or the profit ratio, by cutting the unnecessary expenses.</p>
+<h3>2.
+Shipping:</h3>
+<p>There are four shipping classes: Same Day, First Class, Second Class and Standard Class.
+The delivery distribution of the Same Day class has a high peak and also a much smaller one.
+The delivery distributions of the other 3 shipping classes are multi-peaked and they are also highly spread in time.
+Their delivery date is quite 'random'.

+It would be very inportant to standardize the shipping deliveries in order to provide a better service.</p>
+<h3>3.
+Key Areas:</h3>
+<p>California is the top selling state (20% of the sales), then New York (11%) and Texas (10%).
+New York and Los Angeles are the top selling cities.
+Moreover, more than half of the sales is generated in the top-20 cities of the USA.
+There are also cities (like Philadelphia and Houston) that constantly generate negative profits.

+Something must be done.
+The company should either focus on specific areas of the country (the most profitable ones) or it should invest in order to improve its performance in the least profitable areas.</p>
+<h3>4.
+More and Less Profitable Product Categories</h3>
+<p>Technology and office supplies are quite profitable categories; furniture is much less.
+Moreover, there are sub-categories of products (like the tables) that generate negative profits.

+Something must be done.
+Maybe some products should be either removed from the catalogue, or the discounts on them should be highly cut.</p>
+<h3>5.
+Customer Personas:</h3>
+<p>The customers can be grouped in three spending (or better profit) categories.
+The highest value customers must be kept at any cost, while something should be done to make the lowest value customers rise to more profitable classes.</p>